kynatro/notepack-cli/README.md

 ## Roadmap

-Still lots to do to make this into a tool that others will truly enjoy:
+Still lots to do to make this into a tool that others will truly enjoy.
+See the [Roadmap Project](./projects/1) for what's coming next.

-1. Complete testing coverage
-2. Command line creation scripts
-3. VSCode helpers
-4. Web-based front-end?

 ## Installation